Police News and Police Reports on the Police

 Texas DPS – A former Texas DPS trooper has pled no contest as part of a plea deal in relation to a charge over excessive force.

-In November, the Travis County District Attorney’s Office officially charged Zachary Maini with official oppression, a class A misdemeanor, alleging he used a Taser unwarranted against a woman during a traffic stop in Travis County in August 2022.
+The Travis County District Attorney’s Office officially charged Zachary Maini with official oppression, a class A misdemeanor, alleging he used a Taser unwarranted against a woman during a traffic stop in Travis County in August 2022.

 Maini will also have to complete two months of deferred adjudication community supervision.
 The Texas Department of Public Safety initially referred the case to the Texas Office of Inspector General (OIG), who referred it to the DA’s office in September 2022.